SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 **Choosing a videoconference system**

 We don't yet have compelling evidence about which videoconferencing software might be the greenest.
 If you do, please let us know!
 [Wattenbach et al. (2022)](https://doi.org/10.1145/3524613.3527812) find that the energy consumption of Google Meet is slightly higher than Zoom.
+A 2020 article by [Ethical Consumer](https://www.ethicalconsumer.org/technology/shopping-guide/video-conferencing) provides another comparison, based on the sustainability and ethics of the companies rather than technical specifications; Jami and Kopano come out top.
 We have provided some details on accessibility and privacy as a first step.

 | Software | Accessibility | GDPR compliance |
 | --- | --- | --- |